soumukhe/aciCloudABC-FreeRadius/README.md

        soumukhe@sjc-radius:~$ radcrypt -c kiwi1234 fQJCgCkJ41OTk
        Password OK

-  For this reason, you may want to use the commad below:
-       openssl passwd -salt secret -1 kiwi12345678
+       For this reason, you may want to use openssl command to generate hash: openssl passwd -salt secret -1 kiwi12345678
        $1$secret$RJDdA7RX7Eu9y0GmTQJU31